flutter/website/src/docs/development/platform-integration/c-interop.md

 ### Android APK size (shared object compression)

-Android guidelines in general recommend distributing native shared objects uncompressed because that actually saves on device space.
+[Android guidelines][] in general recommend distributing native shared objects uncompressed because that actually saves on device space.
 Shared objects can be directly loaded from the APK instead of unpacking them on device into a temporary location and then loading.
 APKs are additionally packed in transit - that is why you should be looking at download size.

-Flutter APKs by default don't follow these guidelines (we are in discussions about that) and compress `libflutter.so` and `libapp.so` - this leads to smaller APK size but larger on device size.
+Flutter APKs by default don't follow these guidelines and compress `libflutter.so` and `libapp.so` - this leads to smaller APK size but larger on device size.

 Using `dart:ffi` inverts this default setting, and stops the compression of `libflutter.so`, `libapp.so`, and any user-added shared objects.
 To re-enable compression change `android/app/src/main/AndroidManifest.xml` in the following way.